UMAprotocol/UMIPs/UMIPs/umip-157.md

          - `cutoff`
          - `value`
       - `rebalance`
          - `threshold_lower`: See threshold_upper.
 If this is 0, then a reallocation of funds via running balance adjustments should never occur due to an outflow.
+If this is undefined, treat it as 0.
          - `threshold_upper`: For tokens/chains that have a supported bridge, these are the lower and upper threshold that trigger the reallocation of funds. i.e. If the running balance on a chain moves below (above) threshold_lower (threshold_upper) then the bridge moves funds from Ethereum to the chain (from the chain to Ethereum).
 If this is 0, then a reallocation of funds via running balance adjustments should never occur due to an inflow.
+If this is undefined, treat it as 0.
-         - `target_lower`: See target_upper
+         - `target_lower`: See target_upper.
+If `threshold_lower` is undefined, this can be undefined, otherwise this must be defined.
          - `target_upper`: For tokens/chains that have a supported bridge, these are the values that are targeted whenever funds are reallocated.
+If `threshold_upper` is undefined, this can be undefined, otherwise this must be defined.
 - `incentivePoolAdjustment`
   - Used by DAO to keep track of any donations made to add to `incentivePool` liquidity for this token and a chain.
 This is a dictionary with a key of `chainId` and a scalar value.
 - `ubaRewardMultiplier`